GrassHopper1977/Morello_CHERI_Setup/Building.md

 1. Fetch the prerequistes: `sudo apt install autoconf automake libtool pkg-config clang bison cmake mercurial ninja-build samba flex texinfo time libglib2.0-dev libpixman-1-dev libarchive-dev libarchive-tools libbz2-dev libattr1-dev libcap-ng-dev libexpat1-dev libgmp-dev'
 2. Clone CheriBuild: `git clone https://github.com/CTSRD-CHERI/cheribuild.git`
 3. `cd cheribuild`
-4. Now we'll try to build CheriBSD for Morello in Purecap (it will be long and slow to build): `./cheribuild.py cheribsd-morello-purecap -d`
+4. Now we'll try to build CheriBSD for Morello in Purecap: `./cheribuild.py cheribsd-morello-purecap -d`
+5. The build will take a few hours as it's a full build (You may want to use incremental builds for trying things out and reserve full builds for once you think it's working correctly)
-5. Assuming this works, the followig will happen:
+6. Assuming this works, the followig will happen:
 * Any sources will be stored in: `/home/[USER]/cheri`
 * The output files will be stored in: `/home/[USER]/cheri/output`